Kalindi-/pizza-problems/README.md

-# How to run the pizza.html appllication
+# How to run the pizza.html application

 Click on the pizza.html to open the page.
 Scroll up an down to see the pizzas dance!